Frankva12/Frankva12/README.md

 ## 🌱 About Me

-I'm a lifelong learner on a journey through the world of Full Stack Web Development.
-Collaborating on team projects and embracing challenges is my forte.
-In 2023, my goals are to master JavaScript and hone my soft skills while consistently improving my technical skills.
+I'm all about diving into Full Stack Web Development and soaking up knowledge.
+Team projects and challenges are my jam.
+2023's mission: nail JavaScript, level up soft skills, and keep boosting those techie talents!

 ## 📊 GitHub Stats